Moro Canyon

+Moro Canyon Creek flows under the Pacific Coast Highway thru the Crystal Cove State Park Tunnel to empty into the Pacific Ocean at Moro Beach.

 Moro Canyon is a canyon and seasonal stream near Laguna Beach, Orange County, California in the Crystal Cove State Park.
 Moro Canyon Creek originates at the summit of the San Joaquin Hills and flows southwest, under Pacific Coast Highway to empty into the Pacific Ocean at Moro Beach.

 The 3.4 mi long Moro Canyon Trail traverses the whole length of the canyon.
 The Moro Ridge Trail, along the South Rim, provides access to the Upper Moro and Lower Moro Campgrounds.